cap-js/docs/node.js/queue.md

 The optional parameters are:

 - `maxAttempts` (default `20`): The number of unsuccessful emits until the message is ignored.
-It will still remain in the database table.
+It will remain in the database table.
 - `chunkSize` (default `10`): The number of messages which are read from the database table in one go.
 Only applies for `parallel != false`.
-- `storeLastError` (default `true`): Specifies if error information of the last failed emit should be stored in the tasks table.
+- `storeLastError` (default `true`): Specifies if error information of the last failed emit is stored in the tasks table.
 - `parallel` (default `true`): Specifies if messages are sent in parallel (faster but the order isn't guaranteed).
 - `timeout` (default `"1h"`): The time after which a message with `status = "processing"` can be processed again.
 Only for `legacyLocking = false`.
 - `legacyLocking` (default `true`): If set to `false`, database locks are only used to set the status of the message to `processing` to prevent long-kept database locks.
 This is recommended but incompatible for parallel usage with `@sap/cds^8` instances.